 It’s the “other” trail at the Chattahoochee’s angular, whitewater-filled Cochran Shoals.
-And yes, it’s more than just overflow parking for its extremely popular trail neighbor, the Cochran Shoals Trail.
-Compared to Cochran Shoals, the width of the Powers Island Trail is comparatively tight – so it’s perfect for small hiking groups or single-file trail runs.
+And yes, it’s more than just overflow parking for its exceptionally popular trail neighbor, the Cochran Shoals Trail.
+In contrast to the broad trails at Cochran Shoals, the width of this trail is comparatively tight – so it’s perfect for small hiking groups or single-file trail runs.
 And it’s arguably more scenic than the trail across the river – though it’s slightly more challenging, with a mid-trail climb to a riverside ridge.

 The trail’s island loop completes at .7 mile, reaching and crossing the bridge.
 The hike crosses the parking area, departing from the park’s northeast trailhead.
 The trail runs an old gravel roadbed, hiking through a forest studded with large rock outcrops and old stacked-stone walls.

-The Powers Island Trail crosses through a bamboo thicket before reaching the park’s northern boundary at 1.3 miles, turning to retrace the hike southbound.
-The hike departs left on the return hike to explore side trails, grabbing elevation on a nearby ridge.
-The trail courses northeast on the ridge, hiking through an ivy and vine-filled deciduous forest.
-On the ridge’s crest, old stacked-stone retaining walls terrace the forest, now thickly covered in trails of emerald ivy.
+The trail crosses through a bamboo thicket before reaching the park’s northern boundary at 1.3 miles, turning to retrace the hike southbound.
+The route veers left on the return hike to follow a loop, grabbing elevation on a nearby ridge.
+The loop hikes through an ivy and vine-filled deciduous forest, where wildflowers and mushrooms stretch to reach sunlight in warm summertime months.

-$3 day pass, or included with a Chattahoochee River NRA annual pass
+$5 day pass, or included with a Chattahoochee River NRA annual pass.

 33.903817, -84.442167 // N33 54.229 W84 26.530